 Specific goals need to be able to answer all 6 of the “W” questions – Who, What, When, Where, Which and Why.
 Who’s involved in this goal?
 What needs to be accomplished?
 Where will this happen?
 When will it happen?
 Which methods will you use?
 Why are you doing it?
 Making sure that a goal is specific means that you have a clear-cut mission – you either do it or you don’t.

 In order to measure your goal, you need to set criteria that you can track, work towards, and hold yourself to.
 Goals should have clear metrics for success that you can’t get away with doing halfway.
 For example, “I’ll run more” isn’t a measurable goal.
-“I’ll run two miles every two days” is measurable, which makes it a much better goal.
+“I’ll run two miles every two days” is measurable, which makes it a much better New Years Resolution.

 As much as I’d like to get absurdly fit, running 100 miles in a day just isn’t going to happen for me.
 It’s impractical; a goal should be something that you could reasonably complete – something that you have the willingness and ability to follow through on.
 Setting a goal that you’ll never be able to reach is setting yourself up for failure.
 Do your research and learn what’s possible before you make your goal.